-A former Wall Street consultant, Louis Basenese helped direct over $1 billion in institutional capital before co-founding Wall Street Daily, where he served as Chief Investment Strategist.
-Louis’ tenure at the helm of Wall Street Daily was highlighted by a seemingly endless series of double- and triple-digit winners for subscribers.
+A former Wall Street consultant, Louis Basenese helped direct over $1 billion in institutional capital before co-founding Wall Street Daily, where he now serves as Chief Technology Analyst.
+Louis’ track record at Wall Street Daily is highlighted by an endless series of double- and triple-digit winners for subscribers.
 Distinguished for an unmatched ability to spot profit opportunities early, it’s no wonder Louis is a frequent guest on CNBC.
-Louis is now the Founder and Chief Analyst at Disruptive Tech Research – an independent equity research firm, focusing exclusively on disruptive technology investments.
+Louis is also the Founder and Chief Analyst at Disruptive Tech Research – an independent equity research firm, focusing exclusively on disruptive technology investments.
 Ever the contrarian, Louis’ investment philosophy can be summed up by the words of Humphrey B. Neill: “When everybody thinks alike, everyone is likely to be wrong.”

 Serving as Wall Street Daily’s Senior Analyst, Jonathan has helped develop successful products that earned readers triple-digit gains.
 With a focus in options trading, he has worked alongside the brightest minds in the financial industry to uncover timely and profitable investment opportunities.
 Before joining WSD, Jonathan spent nearly a decade in retail management and client relations with Fortune 500 companies.
 He earned a Bachelor of Arts with honors from Old Dominion University.